 Key elements :

-So far, the DCCI is entirely funded by its own members and receives no subsidies.
+So far, the ICCD is entirely funded by its own members and receives no subsidies.

 Our accounting records, information about our fundraising campaigns, grants received, and other matters relating to our financial resources will be published on this page.